Heceo/MyBlog/content/blog/Debt default forecast.md

 | 5    | 477639 | 41   | 2         | 5               | 5       | 25     | 10.2 | 0.39           | 2.16      | 0       |
 | 6    | 361223 | 39   | 1         | 20              | 9       | 67     | 30.6 | 3.83           | 16.67     | 0       |

-要求:
+REquirements:
-1. 对数据进行清洗和探索。
+1. Clean and explore the data.

-2. 选择合适的模型算法进行建模。
+2. Select the appropriate model algorithm to model.

-3. 选择合适的评估指标进行模型的评估和调参。
+3. Select appropriate evaluation indicators for model evaluation and adjustment.

-4. 保存训练好的模型。
+4. Save the trained model

 # 2.Codes